T Wall & Sons was the largest ice cream manufacturer in the world.

 By 1914 almost half of production was exported, 50 percent of which was destined for the Far East and Africa.

 The company supplied the British army with hard tack biscuits during the First World War.

 The export trade was slow to rebuild after the First World War; in 1924 only 25 percent of output was exported.
 Meanwhile, domestic sales declined as H&P failed to introduce new products or update existing ones.
 Marketing was poor, with inadequate advertising, fewer salesman than other firms and no depots outside Reading.

-It has been argued that Huntley & Palmer had too many product lines to produce efficiently, and that the Palmer family paid themselves overly generous dividends and salaries, funds which might otherwise have been reinvested into the business.
+It has been argued that Huntley & Palmers had too many product lines to produce efficiently, and that the Palmer family paid themselves overly generous dividends and salaries, funds which might otherwise have been reinvested into the business.

-By 1920 Huntley & Palmer operated 24 acres of factories across 36 acres of floorspace.
+By 1920 Huntley & Palmers operated 24 acres of factories across 36 acres of floorspace.
 90 percent of the thousands of tons of flour used annually was grown and milled in the area around Reading.
 The Osborne (similar to a digestive) was their most popular biscuit, followed by the Marie (rich tea) and the Ginger Nut.